InterLinked1/evergreen/README.md

 *evergreen* is a terminal mail user agent (mail client) that operates *online only* (interacting with the IMAP server for all operations, as opposed to doing anything to messages offline).

-This overcomes the limitations of many traditional terminal mail clients, like mutt, that are fundamentally incapable of operating online-only.
+This overcomes the limitations of many traditional terminal mail clients, like `mutt`, that are fundamentally incapable of operating online-only.

 ## Why Another Mail Client?